Calling a 64-bit DLL from a 32-bit App - A COM Bridge Case Study

 • Call64bitDLLFrom32bitProc/ — the 64-bit COM LocalServer (EXE)

-• scripts/ - scripts for registering and unregistering the COM server
+• scripts/ — register/unregister scripts for the COM server